awsdocs/amazon-rds-user-guide/doc_source/Oracle.Concepts.FeatureSupport.md

   For more information, see [Oracle Multimedia](Oracle.Options.Multimedia.md)\.
 + Multitenant \(single\-tenant architecture only\)

   This feature is available for all Oracle Database 19c and higher releases\.
-For more information, see [RDS for Oracle architecture](Oracle.Concepts.single-tenant.md) and [Limitations of a single\-tenant CDB](Oracle.Concepts.limitations.md#Oracle.Concepts.single-tenant-limitations)\.
+For more information, see [Overview of RDS for Oracle CDBs](oracle-multitenant.md#Oracle.Concepts.single-tenant) and [Limitations of a single\-tenant CDB](Oracle.Concepts.limitations.md#Oracle.Concepts.single-tenant-limitations)\.
 + Network encryption

   For more information, see [Oracle native network encryption](Appendix.Oracle.Options.NetworkEncryption.md) and [Oracle Secure Sockets Layer](Appendix.Oracle.Options.SSL.md)\.